About NSPRA

 While ballot issues may only come around every few years, districts are constantly building bridges, developing trust and assessing and evaluating the impacts of their efforts, all the while gauging the climate of their staff, students, parents and community.
 This module will focus on the communication efforts that happen in the months prior to a ballot initiative as well as follow-up communication based on the outcome of the election.

-Academy Facilitator: Rick Kaufman, APR
+Academy Facilitator: Rick Kaufman, APR, nationally-recognized school crisis communication expert

 At the end of the 7-module NSPRA Crisis Communications Academy, participants will be able to: